13.3 Investigation of Final Review

 6. The Panel Secretary will be the Deputy or Faculty Registrar (or nominee) responsible for administering the Final Review procedure.

 (i) Send copies of all documentation to be placed before the Panel, to the student and other interested parties attending;

 (ii) arrange the date, place and time for the Panel hearing and inform the student and all relevant parties of the same.

-9. Should the student or other relevant parties not attend the Panel hearing, having previously indicated to the Panel Secretary that s/he would attend, and provided that all reasonable steps have been taken to contact the student or other relevant parties, the hearing shall proceed in their absence, unless there is a compelling reason not to do so.
+9. Should the student or other relevant parties not attend the Panel hearing, having previously indicated to the Panel Secretary that they would attend, and provided that all reasonable steps have been taken to contact the student or other relevant parties, the hearing shall proceed in their absence, unless there is a compelling reason not to do so.

-10. The student may be accompanied at the Panel hearing by a person of his/her choice, for example, a fellow student, a representative of the Students’ Union, or a member of the Academic Staff.
+10. The student may be accompanied at the Panel hearing by a person of their choice, for example, a fellow student, a representative of the Students’ Union, or a member of the Academic Staff.
 If that person is acting as a legal representative, then the University must be informed at least three working days before the date of the hearing.